Please confirm topic selection

 • palpation

-• lower back pain/tenderness is not a distinguishing feature
+• low back pain/tenderness is not a distinguishing feature

-• palpation of the bladder for urinary retention
+• palpation of the bladder to assess for urinary retention

 • neurologic